I’ve recorded electronic drums many times using different techniques for both professional productions and practice sessions.

 This is an entirely different approach to recording from your electronic drum set.
 Recording MIDI allows us to capture the digital notes from the drum pads and cymbals as you’re playing them, this digital information can then be used to trigger drum samples or drum synths on audio software on your computer.

 It might sound complicated but it’s not.
 MIDI (Musical Instrument Digital Interface) is very heavily used in electronic musical instruments for decades and is very widely supported by audio production software.

 This can be a great option if you want loads of flexibility on our drum sounds and/or freedom to change or rework your drum track.

 1) A Computer

 As with recording audio, nothing too powerful is required.

 2) Depending on the module of your drum module: A USB Cable OR A MIDI-to-USB Interface OR A MIDI Drum Module: Check the back of your electronic drum module.

-- If your drum module includes a USB output that supports MIDI transfer (similar to that of a standard printer cable) then you’re in luck.
+If your drum module includes a USB output that supports MIDI transfer (similar to that of a standard printer cable – often USB Type A to USB Type B cable) then you’re in luck.
 All you need is a USB cable to connect this to your computer.
 These are very common in Roland V-Drums for example.